ChristianSteger/Terrain3D/README.md

 - **triangles_globe.py**: Visualise entire GEBCO data set on sphere with a triangle mesh.
 The elevation of quad vertices, which are below sea level and are land according to the GSHHG data base, are set to 0.0 m.
 Ice covered quads (land glaciers or ice shelves) are represented as white areas.
 ![Alt text](https://github.com/ChristianSteger/Media/blob/master/Terrain3D_Globus.png?raw=true "Output from triangles_globe.py")

 - **triangles_vertical_grid.py**: Visualise GEBCO or MERIT data for subregion in Switzerland with a triangle mesh.
-Use a planar map projection and display 'idealised' grid boxes of a GCM/RCM.
+Use a planar map projection and display 'idealised' vertical grid of a GCM/RCM.
 Optionally display lakes.
 ![Alt text](https://github.com/ChristianSteger/Media/blob/master/Terrain3D_Switzerland_sub_grid_boxes.png?raw=true "Output from triangles_vertical_grid.py")

 - **triangles_terrain_horizon.py**: Visualise MERIT data for a subregion in Switzerland with a triangle mesh on a planar map projection.
 Illustrate the algorithm to compute terrain horizon (according to [HORAYZON](https://doi.org/10.5194/gmd-15-6817-2022)) in an animation.
 Combining the invividual images of the animation into a movie or GIF requires [FFmpeg](https://ffmpeg.org) or [ImageMagick](https://imagemagick.org/index.php), respecitvely.